Psychology

 PS-322 Psychology of Aging

-Adulthood and old age are studied with special emphasis on current developmental theories.
+Adulthood and the aging process are studied with special emphasis on current developmental theories.

 PS-325 Psychology of Learning